optimumtact/sr.ht/README.md

 **Deployment**

 What you do from here depends on your site-specific configuration.
-If you just want to run the site for development, you can source the virtualenv and run
+If you just want to run the site for development, run

     python app.py